benjamm22/TestGASUE4/README.md

  -------------------------------------------------------------------------------------------------------------------------------------

+ # Game Info:

+ Forward movement: W & A OR both mouse buttons simultaneous
+ Strafe: Q & E
+ Rotate in place: A & D
+ Control Camera: hold left click and drag
+ Zoom Camera: mouse wheel

- Move with either WASD or by holding both mouse buttons down --> See the TGCharacterExample in Character/Heroes
+ See the TGCharacterExample in Character/Heroes

  Currently, source has 3 attributes -> MoveSpeed which is used to override our Character Movement Component others are WIP